Archive for the ‘Uncategorized’ Category

 Share, celebrate, commiserate, on this June LSAT Score discussion thread.

 Our LSAT Courses are all you need to study for the LSAT.
-But if you don't have access to the Internet (how did you get here??) or just prefer the smell of books, here are our top picks.
+But if you just prefer the smell of books, here are our top picks.

 The most important books are the official LSATs from the LSAC.
 We sell many tests with video explanations, but you can find even more past LSATs on amazon.